laravel/docs/upgrade.md

 #### Closures

 Queueing closures is no longer supported.
-If you are queueing a Closure in your application, you should convert the Closure to a class and queue an instance of the class instead.
+If you are queueing a closure in your application, you should convert the dispatched closure to a class and queue an instance of it instead, like the following:

+    dispatch(new ProcessPodcast($podcast));

 #### Collection Serialization